alkalir/aiphs_alka/examples/README.md

 - Xilinx Vivado Design Suite (Webpack edition is enough to run the proposed examples)

-## Example 1 - Monitor of a custom multiplier accelerator developed with the MDC tool #
+## Example 1 - Monitor of a custom multiplier coprocessor developed with the MDC tool #

-In this example, we are going to monitor an MDC-based coprocessor (i.e., developed using the MDC tool, where MDC stands for [Multi-Dataflow Composer](https://github.com/mdc-suite/mdc)).
+In this example, we are going to monitor an MDC-based coprocessor (i.e., developed using the MDC tool, where MDC stands for [Multi-Dataflow Composer](https://github.com/mdc-suite/mdc)), part of a system where there is also a dual-core ARM Cortex A9.
+Both the coprocessor and processor share an external DRAM.
+The coprocessor is able to automatically read data from DRAM, by using a DMA, and to write back results in DRAM, notifying the processor. <br />
-It is worth notice that the monitoring system is widely portable, and can target also other coprocessors with little effort.

-The monitoring system is composed of a number of generic sniffers, that can be connected at different points of MDC-based coprocessors.
-Specifically, the following “coprocessor points” are considered: **TODO: mettere nomi del paper TECS**
+The goal of the monitoring process is to measure the following metrics:<br />

+- number of written bytes from ARM to coprocessor;

+- latency of the coprocessing;

+- number of transactions of selected signals happening inside the coprocessor.
+The selected signals are made available on a trace port part of the coprocessor.

+We build three sniffers using the JOINTER library, to be connected and extract occurrences from three points of the coprocessor:<br />

-- First Level: a point where external processors exchange data with the coprocessor, e.g., a bus;
+- Transaction Level: a point inside the coprocessor where there is the management of data exchange with the rest of the system (e.g., the bus interface controller);

-- Second Level: a point that manages the start and end of execution of HW-tasks;
+- Task Level: a point inside the coprocessor where there is the management of start, stop, and I/O data of the executed HW-Task;

-- Third Level: a point where the coprocessor performs the computations associated to the HW-task.
+- Operation Level: a point where the coprocessor performs the computations associated to the HW-task.

-**TODO: portare il concetto di LMIC**

-Each sniffer can be customized, at design-time, to be connected only at the levels of interest.
-The connection at each level allows to measure a metric:
+Each sniffer is customized to be connected at the levels of interest.
+In particular:<br />

-- Sniffer at first level: number of written bytes from a master to a memory mapped coprocessor.
-The sniffer is able to monitor (i.e., to count) only the writes within a range of memory addresses.
+- The sniffer at transaction level is able to count only the writes within a range of memory addresses.
 The range is programmable at runtime.

-- Sniffer at second level: latency of the coprocessing.
-The sniffer is able to measure the time between the start and the end of the HW-task execution, without considering data access time.
+- The sniffer at task level is able to measure the time between the start and the end of the HW-task execution, without considering data access time.

-- Sniffer at third level: number of transactions happened inside the coprocessor.
-The sniffer is able to count the number of transaction of custom signals extracted from the computation area of the coprocessor.
+- The sniffer is able to count the number of transaction of custom signals extracted from the computation area of the coprocessor.

-The monitoring system construction and connection to MDC-based coprocessors is supported by a Python based script, together with some example applications.
+An LMIC controls the three sniffers, and all of them write their results directly to registers part of a DCI.
+The DCI also interacts through an AXI4-lite bus with a host, represented by the ARM Cortex A9 in our example. <br />

+The final monitoring system is provided to users as ready-to-use.
+By exploiting the customization capabilities provided by JOINTER, we provide a GUI-configuration that allows the configuration of the monitoring system, at design-time, in order to implement only the required sniffers inside the final scheme.
+We also provide scripts to automatically build the system and to connect the monitor to the MDC-based coprocessor and host.

-The three levels, considering the impact of event_attr, acc_id and level_id, have the following range:
+The three sniffers work with the following limitations:<br />

-- first level can count from 1 to 1 MB of data;
+- the transaction level sniffer can count from 1 to 1 MB of data;

-- second level, that has a result 64-bits wide, can monitor a latency of up to 4.5e15 clock cycles that, for a clock period equal to 10 ns, represents a maximum latency of 52 days for the coprocessor;
+- the task level sniffer, that has a time-monitor configured with a counter 64-bits wide, can monitor a latency of up to 4.5e15 clock cycles that, for a clock period equal to 10 ns, represents a maximum latency of 52 days for the coprocessor;

-- third level has a structure that can be further customized.
-In particular, the third level monitor works by associating an event line with a custom size result and a custom increment.
+- the operation level sniffer has a structure that can be customized through the GUI-configuration.

+The monitoring of two MDC-based coprocessors is described in the following.

+### Custom multiplications
+In the custom multiplications example, you will start from an application that is able to multiply the input values.
+Specifically, after receiving 48 numbers as input, the application performs the multiplication of the first 16 numbers, the second 16 numbers, and the third 16 numbers.<br />
+This application, that can be executed in software, is a good candidate for acceleration, since it is parallelizable.
+Therefore, a coprocessor has been developed using MDC, whose output files are reported in getting_started/MDC_outputs/custom_multiplications folder.
+The output files contains the HDL source files describing the coprocessor: in addition, MDC produces two TCL scripts that automatically generate a Vivado project with the coprocessor connected to a dual-core ARM processor of the Zynq7000 SoC.
+Notice that the MDC outputs are provided targeting two different Zynq7000 development boards: Arty-Z720 and Zedboard.

-Follows the steps below:
+Follows the steps below to reproduce the example and use the monitor for coprocessors:<br />
 1. Clone the repository
 2. Execute the script script.py with Python inside the SEL_FOL.
 The first time you will get an error: however, you will get the downloaded files to populate your folder, necessary to executed JOINTER.
 3. Two application examples are provided together with the tool: custom multiplications and sobel/roberts.
 Both applications are provided with their C source code, and both represent good candidate to be executed on a coprocessor, since they are highly parallelizable.
 In this regard, for both applications also a coprocessor is provided, developed using MDC.
 The two applications, with the provided content, can be found inside the getting_started repository folder

-### Custom multiplications
-In the custom multiplications example, you will start from an application that is able to multiply the input values.
-Specifically, after receiving 48 numbers as input, the application performs the multiplication of the first 16 numbers, the second 16 numbers, and the third 16 numbers.
-This application, that can be executed in software, is a good candidate for acceleration, since it is parallelizable.
-Therefore, a coprocessor has been developed using MDC, whose output files are reported in getting_started/MDC_outputs/custom_multiplications folder.
-The output files contains the HDL source files describing the coprocessor: in addition, MDC produces two TCL scripts that automatically generate a Vivado project with the coprocessor connected to a dual-core ARM processor of the Zynq7000 SoC.
-Notice that the MDC outputs are provided targeting two different Zynq7000 development boards: Arty-Z720 and Zedboard.

 To use JOINTER in this example, perform the following steps
 1. open a shell and set the Vivado environment variables<br />